ibnlanre/portal/README.md

 count.reset();
 ```

+#### Reducer Pattern

-**Note** that you have full control over how the function is defined, named, and structured, including its interaction with the store, the format of its arguments and whether it is nested.
+One thing to note is that you have full control over how the function is defined, named, and structured, including its interaction with the store, the format of its arguments and whether it is nested.
 This flexibility allows you to implement a [reducer][reducer] pattern that aligns with your judgment and preferences.

 ```typescript
 type CountControlAction = {